A tutorial on learning from preferences and choices with Gaussian Processes: Literature overview

-The non utility-based approach to preference learning aims to directly learn a \textit{two-argument function}.
-This problem can be formulated as an augmented binary classification problem or constrained classification (SVM), see, e.g., \cite{cohen1997learning,herbrich1998learning, aiolli2004learning,har2002constraint,fiechter2000learning,hullermeier2008label,furnkranz2010preference}.
-For Gaussian Processes, \cite{houlsby2011bayesian} derived the theoretical link between the GP-based probit model for rational preference learning based on RUM and the two-argument function.
-Indeed, a GP prior on the latent utility $u({\bf x}_i)$ induces a GP prior on the two-argument function $q({\bf x}_i,{\bf x}_j) = u({\bf x}_i)-u({\bf x}_j)$ by linearity, see Section~\ref{sec:twoargument} for more details.
-This allowed \cite{houlsby2011bayesian} to derive the so called \textit{preference kernel}. \cite{pahikkala2010learning} instead, using a feature map view, derived the kernel of a two-argument function which allows one to model preferences satisfying asymmetry but not transitivity in general.
+The approach to preference learning not based on utility functions aims to directly learn a \textit{two-argument function}.
+This problem can be formulated as an augmented binary classification problem or constrained classification (SVM), see, e.g., \citep{cohen1997learning,herbrich1998learning, aiolli2004learning,har2002constraint,fiechter2000learning,hullermeier2008label,furnkranz2010preference}.
+For Gaussian Processes, \citet{houlsby2011bayesian} derived the theoretical link between the GP-based probit model for rational preference learning based on RUM and the two-argument function.
+Indeed, a GP prior on the latent utility induces a GP prior on the two-argument function by linearity, see Section~\ref{sec:twoargument} for more details.
+This allowed \citet{houlsby2011bayesian} to derive the so called \textit{preference kernel}. \citet{pahikkala2010learning} instead, derived the kernel of a two-argument function by using a feature map view, which allows modelling preferences that satisfy asymmetry but not transitivity in general (we will provide a definition of asymmetry and transitivity in Section \ref{sec:preliminary}).
 This kernel is known as \textit{intransitive preference kernel}.
-A preference-learning model which employs a GP prior on $q$ based on this intransitive kernel was proposed by \cite{chau2022learning}. \cite{Hu_etal_2022_PrefShapley} used this approach to propose a Shapley-based explainability algorithm for preferences.
+A preference-learning model which employs a GP prior based on this intransitive kernel was proposed by \citet{chau2022learning}. \citet{Hu_etal_2022_PrefShapley} used this approach to propose a Shapley-based explainability algorithm for preferences.